Interpol Diffusion

 How to Request for the Removal or Deletion of a Diffusion or a Red Notice

-• Contact the CCF and request to recommend the deletion of your information.
-This request must comply with the admissibility requirements according to the Rules on the Processing of Data (RPD).
+• Finally, apply to the CCF, ensuring your request meets the admissibility criteria per the Rules on the Processing of Data (RPD).

 Admissibility Requirements for Diffusion and Red Notice Removal Requests

-3. The offense must be a serious ordinary law crime.
+• the offense in question must be a serious crime under ordinary law.

 • Criminal charges from family or private matters.